uit-inf-2202/syllabus/index.md

 	* None
 8. Parallel program performance evaluation
 	*  Go through either the [debunking](http://dl.acm.org/citation.cfm?id=1816021) or [ninja](http://dl.acm.org/citation.cfm?id=2766485.2742910) paper and find out how they did each of the “Steps for a performance evaluation study”.
+9. Data-intensive computing
+	* Create an account at AWS and calculate the approximate cost for analyzing 1TB and 1PB of data.
+	* Implement word count in MapReduce and run it on uvrocks or AWS.
+	* Implement grep in MapReduce and run it on uvrocks or AWS.
+10. Scala and Spark
+	* Run the provided WordCount in assignment 3 on AWS
+	* Implement grep in Scala and run it on AWS
+11. Scala libraries
+	* Refactor your assignment 3 code to use GraphX